 Packs may be purchased by our independent associates who wish to build a Mannatech business.
 These packs are offered to our independent associates at a discount from published retail prices.
 There are several pack options available to our independent associates.
 In certain markets, pack sales are concluded during the associate registration process and can provide new independent associates with valuable training and promotional materials, as well as products for resale to retail customers, demonstration purposes, and personal consumption.
-Business-building independent associates can also purchase an upgrade pack, which provides the associate with additional promotional materials and eligibility for additional commissions and incentives.
+Business-building independent associates can also choose to purchase an upgrade pack, which provides the associate with additional promotional materials and eligibility for additional commissions and incentives.
 Many of our business-building independent associates also choose to purchase renewal packs to satisfy annual renewal requirements to continue to earn various commissions.

-Pack sales associated with the number of independent associates and members can be further analyzed as follows, for the three months ended March 31(in millions, except percentages):
+Pack sales associated with the number of independent associates and members can be further analyzed as follows, for the three and six months ended June 30 (in millions, except percentages):